bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 If alignment is indeed the cause, any performance differences should disappear.

-Alternatively, if you have access to hardware performance counters on your platform, you can analyze the values of the `DSB_MISS_PS` and `DSB2MITE_SWITCHES.PENALTY_CYCLES` counters for both variations [1].
+Alternatively, if you have access to hardware performance counters on your platform, you can analyze the values of the `DSB_MISS_PS` and `DSB2MITE_SWITCHES.PENALTY_CYCLES` counters for both variations[^code-align].

 ## Should I always align for better performance?

 As a general rule, no. There's no guarantee that aligned code will result in better performance.
 In fact, in many cases, aligning code on larger boundaries can make it larger and slower.
 A prime example of this is the factorial function from described earlier[^factorial-reason].

-That being said, there are some recommendations outlined in [6]:
+That being said, there are some recommendations in [Intel optimization manual][intel-opt-manual][^intel-opt-icache]:

 > When executing code from the Decoded ICache, direct branches that are mostly taken should have all their instruction bytes in a 64B cache line and nearer the end of that cache line.
 Their targets should be at or near the beginning of a 64B cache line.
 >